The Hidden Depth: Why Great Coaching Looks Effortless and Deceives the Learner

 • Germane Load: The load devoted to actual knowledge construction and deep learning.
 This is the productive effort we want the learner to expend.

-When a coach makes a complex topic look easy, they are demonstrating an advanced ability to minimise the extraneous load by presenting information in an organised, concise, and sequenced manner.
-They have filtered out all the noise and irrelevant context, allowing the learner to dedicate their limited working memory resources solely to the problem of understanding the core concepts.
+When a coach makes a complex skill look easy, they are demonstrating an advanced ability to minimise the extraneous load by presenting information in an concise and organized manner.
+They have filtered out all the irrelevant noise, allowing the learner to dedicate their limited working memory solely to the core task at hand.

 'Surely Some Topics Are Just Easy?'